pearlkothari/Understanding-PR-and-Github/README.md

   *git status*

  * It shows you the changes you have made in the file.
+It should be in RED Color initially, showing no changes have been made to the file.

 - Now, add this changes by using the command:

   *git add CONTRIBUTING.md*

+- Now, on the terminal again write the following command:

+  *git status*

+  * If it shows the file in GREEN Color, you're good to go, else save the file in the text editor and then repeat the process.

 - Now, we need to commit these changes and then push them to the Github repository.